getindata/gid-mdp-workshop/Session 1 - hands-on exercises.md

 1. Click on the following [link](https://console.cloud.google.com/bigquery?authuser=0&project=ext-prj-getindev&ws=!1m0)

-2. The link will open [Google Bigquery SQL Workspace](https://cloud.google.com/bigquery/docs/introduction) for the `bdtw-mdp-workshop` project.
+2. The link will open [Google Bigquery SQL Workspace](https://cloud.google.com/bigquery/docs/introduction) for the `ext-prj-getindev` project.
 In short - Bigquery is the enterprise data warehouse service hosted by Google.
 Simply speaking you can treat `project` as an equivalent for a Database.
 All tables, views and schemas are stored there.

 3. In BQ `tables` and `views` are stored in `schemas`.
 You can access them through left side navigation panel.
 Click on the `raw_data` schema to explore data we're going to use on this workshop.
 This data is a direct copy of The [Look Ecommerce data set](https://console.cloud.google.com/bigquery(cameo:product/bigquery-public-data/thelook-ecommerce)?authuser=0&project=bdtw-mdp-workshop) created by Google.